nhsconnect/gpconnect/pages/integration/integration_cross_organisation_audit_and_provenance.md

 Consumer systems SHALL generate an empty signature.

-The final output is three Base64 strings separated by dots (note - there is some canonicalisation done to the JSON before it is base64 encoded, which the JWT code libraries will do for you).
+The final output is three Base64url encoded strings separated by dots (note - there is some canonicalisation done to the JSON before it is base64url encoded, which the JWT code libraries will do for you).

 For example: